managedcloudservices_7_1920x540

 Independent of the majority shareholder X No No X n.a. n.a.

 At least one member of the supervisory board is an expert with the requisite scope of specialist knowledge in the field of accounting and one other in the field of auditing.
-At present, these are Paul Neumann who is chairman of the audit committee, Josef Blazicek who is also on the audit committee, and Dr. Rudolf Knünz.
+At present, these are Paul Neumann who chairs the audit committee, Josef Blazicek who is also on the audit committee, and Dr Rudolf Knünz.
 By virtue of his training and position as CEO of Unternehmens Invest AG (UIAG), Paul Neumann has extensive accounting and auditing experience.
 Having spent many years buying and selling companies and working on investment projects, Josef Blazicek has extensive knowledge of both areas.

 In addition, moving forward, the supervisory board is now also required to possess sufficient expertise in the field of sustainability to enable it to competently address the issue of sustainability with regard to the Company, whereby individual members of the supervisory board may contribute expertise in specific relevant areas of sustainability.
 In particular, the supervisory board is required to possess the requisite professional skills to enable it to oversee how environmental and social sustainability are incorporated into the strategic orientation and budgeting processes of the Company.